MojoliciousDotIO/mojolicious.io/blog/2018/12/22/use-carton-for-your-mojolicious-app-deployment/index.markdown

 But… it’s not working on the production server!
 What is going on?
 Oh no, the modules you rely on are not on the same version that on your development server.
 What can you do?

-Indeed, some modules evolves fast (Hello Mojolicious!) which is not bad but can lead to incompatible changes.
+Indeed, some modules evolve fast (Hello Mojolicious!) which is not bad but can lead to incompatible changes.

-There’s also the bugs which can be resolved or introduced in a version and that you encounter if you have not the right version.
+There’s also the bugs which can be resolved or introduced in a version and that you encounter if you have the wrong version.

 ## Cpanfile to the rescue